Former Rep. John Dingell, Longest-Serving Member Of Congress, Dies At 92

 John Dingell's time in the House predated his election.
 The son of a representative, he was working as a page in the House chamber in 1941 when former President Franklin Delano Roosevelt delivered his famous speech declaring a "day of infamy" following the attack on Pearl Harbor.

-Decades later, Dingell recalled watching Roosevelt that day in leg braces, struggling with the effects of polio as he moved to the podium to speak.
+Decades later, Dingell recalled watching Roosevelt in leg braces, struggling with the effects of polio as he moved to the podium to speak that day.

 "He actually walked ... and he was supported by 10 pounds of iron — he had these frames that held him," Dingell said.